fix8mt/fix8pro_example/README.md

 1. A 'daily' record is maintained for each security which contains Open, High, Low, Close, Last/Volume, Total Volume and Total Price Volume (TPV)
 1. VWAP and Imbalance are calculated when a `MarketDataSnapshotFullRefresh` TOB is sent using the TPV and best bid/offer quantities

-## About the random numbers and distributions used
+## About random numbers, distributions and generators used
 We are using the following pseudo-random number generation functions provided by the standard library:
 1. A [`std::mersenne_twister_engine`](https://en.wikipedia.org/wiki/Mersenne_Twister) engine (mt19937_64) seeded using the `std::random_device` (with optionally supplied implementation-defined token)
 1. [`std::uniform_int_distribution`](https://en.wikipedia.org/wiki/Discrete_uniform_distribution) is used to select random integers from a range
+1. [`std::uniform_real_distribution`](https://en.wikipedia.org/wiki/Discrete_uniform_distribution) is used to select random floating point numbers from a range
 1. [`std::bernoulli_distribution`](https://en.wikipedia.org/wiki/Bernoulli_distribution) is used to select a random boolean value with a specified probability

-1. [`std::cauchy_distribution`](https://en.wikipedia.org/wiki/Cauchy_distribution) is used to randomly generate floating point numbers (prices).
-This distribution was chosen due to its kurtosis (so called 'fat-tailed') characteristics.
-The default scale parameter of 0.0005 produces a narrowly distributed price around the reference price with occasional outliers.
-By increasing this value you can generate more widely distributed prices with even more radical outliers.
-This can simulate a more volatile market (see `-y` option)
+Prices

 ## Runtime Interaction
 A simple command menu is provided where you can control certain aspects of the application